circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 ##### _Background commands_

-The `background` attribute allows for executing commands in the background.
-In this case, job execution will immediately proceed to the next step rather than waiting for the command to return.
-While debugging background commands is more difficult, running commands in the background might be necessary in some cases.
-For instance, to run Selenium tests you may need to have X virtual framebuffer running:
+The `background` attribute enables you to configure commands to run in the background.
+Job execution will immediately proceed to the next step rather than waiting for return of a command with the `background` attribute set to `true`.
+The following example shows the config for running the X virtual framebuffer in the background which is commonly required to run Selenium tests:

 ``` YAML
 - run: